 IN CHRONIC PAIN’S VICIOUS CYCLE

-Fortunately for you, I’m into sharing DIY methods for regaining your health and getting out of pain (HERE’S ONE I made for back pain).
+Fortunately for you, I’m into sharing DIY methods for regaining your health and getting out of pain (HERE’S ONE I made for solving back pain).
 It’s all free of charge.
-That would be free as in “free" ---- no strings attached.
+That would be free as in “free” —- no strings attached.
 I like giving people tools that they can use on their own, and that don’t cost a lot of money to implement.